 Beginning and ending in Kathmandu, there’s more than enough time to discover the Nepali capital’s staggeringly rich cultural and artistic heritage..
 This is the perfect trip for those who want a cultural insight into Nepal without strenuous trekking, with plenty of inclusions, as well as free time and comfortable accommodation in each destination..
-Whether it’s flying, hiking, driving or by canoe, this trip will let you experience Nepal’s stunning natural beauty from all angles..
-Witness world-class mountain scenery from heavenly viewpoint, with a breathtaking included Everest scenic flight.
+Whether it’s flying, hiking, driving, or by canoe, this trip will let you experience Nepal’s stunning natural beauty from all angles..
+Witness world-class mountain scenery from a heavenly viewpoint, with a breathtaking, included Everest scenic flight.

 Journey into the heart of Nepal and experience the colourful sights and culture of this enchanting region.
-Mingle with local villagers and craftspeople, visit tranquil temples and sacred Buddhist sites, travel the cobbled streets of tiny mountain towns and search for unique wildlife.
-From the whirlwind of Kathmandu to the lush jungle of Chitwan National Park – with plenty of delightful hidden gems in between – take an unforgettable tour of Nepal, brimming with culture, history and natural beauty.
+Mingle with local villagers and craftspeople, visit tranquil temples and sacred Buddhist sites, travel the cobbled streets of tiny mountain towns, and search for unique wildlife.
+From the whirlwind of Kathmandu to the lush jungle of Chitwan National Park – with plenty of delightful hidden gems in between – take an unforgettable tour of Nepal, brimming with culture, history, and natural beauty.

 Breakfast Included: 10 Lunches Included: 1 Dinner Included: 1

 Welcome to Nepal.
 On arrival in Kathmandu, you’ll be met at the airport by our representative and transferred to your hotel.
 After you settle in there will be a group briefing with your tour leader in the late afternoon.
-They’ll discuss the trip details and co-ordinate any last minute arrangements.
-The evening is free to explore the streets of Kathmandu, whose mixture of ancient architecture and modern development, and rich artistic and cultural heritage, means it remains the legendary destination it has been for decades.
-Crowded markets and bazaars are the centre of Nepali life and the narrow streets are home to holy men, monks, bicycles, incense, goats and sacred cows.
+They’ll discuss the trip details and co-ordinate any last-minute arrangements.
+The evening is free to explore the streets of Kathmandu, whose mixture of ancient architecture and modern development, and rich artistic and cultural heritage means it remains the legendary destination it has been for decades.
+Crowded markets and bazaars are the centre of Nepali life and the narrow streets are home to holy men, monks, bicycles, incense, goats, and sacred cows.
 Your leader will usually organise an optional dinner at one of Kathmandu’s fine Nepali restaurants.

 Weather permitting, take a Mount Everest scenic flight this morning.
 This amazing experience will take you over Sagamartha National Park, through a crescendo of the highest peaks in the world, climaxing by getting up close to Mount Everest.
-Later in the morning you will explore Kathmandu on an organised sightseeing tour.
+Later in the morning, you will explore Kathmandu on an organised sightseeing tour.
 You will visit Bodhnath Stupa, one of the biggest Buddhist shrines in the world, where you can observe Buddhist monks in prayer in the monasteries surrounding the stupa.
 You will also visit Pashupatinath, the most famous Hindu temple in the country, located on the banks of the holy Bagmati River.
 Here you will see Hindu holy men (sadhus) meditating, pilgrims bathing, and occasionally funeral pyres burning on the ghats.
 The rest of your afternoon in Kathmandu is free for further sightseeing and exploration.
 Perhaps head out into Durbar Square, in front of the old royal palace and home to numerous beautiful temples, and browse the stalls of merchant's wares.

 Today you will have an early departure from the hotel for your transfer to the domestic terminal at Kathmandu's Tribhuvan Airport.
 From here you will fly to Pokhara, with a flight time of about 30 minutes.
 There are often spectacular views of the main Himalayan chain to the north on this flight.
-On arrival you will take a boat ride across the lake (Phewa Tal), which is the second largest in Nepal.
+On arrival, you will take a boat ride across the lake (Phewa Tal), which is the second largest in Nepal.
 Visit the Peace Pagoda, where spectacular views of the mountains await.
 You can see the Annapurnas from here, and the famous fishtail peak, Machhapuchhare, and back across to Pokhara.
 You will also visit the fascinating International Mountain Museum to learn some amazing tales of past climbing expeditions – some ending in triumph, some ending in tragedy.